 Section B: Rights and Responsibilities

-Consistent with the policy on Academic Governance in the University of Minnesota, the regular faculty as described in Board of Regents Policy: Faculty Tenure shall hold the primary responsibility for governance.
+Consistent with the policy on Academic Governance in the University of Minnesota, the (regular) T/TT faculty as described in the Board of Regents Policy: Faculty Tenure shall hold the primary responsibility for governance.
 This responsibility shall include governance of the unit in policies related to research, curriculum, degree requirements, academic personnel allocation, and faculty welfare, in consultation with the dean.
 Faculty rights and responsibilities include those contained in the tenure regulations and in the School of Nursing’s 7.12 statement as well as those embedded in other Regents and university policies.
 Faculty responsibilities shall be consistent with the Senate Statement of Academic Freedom and Responsibility or the most recent revision of that document.
 In the School of Nursing, these rights and responsibilities are shared among all members of the faculty as defined in Article IV: The Faculty.

 Section C: Faculty Tenure and Promotion

 The School of Nursing shall follow the tenure policies and regulations approved by the University Senate and other university and Board of Regents policies.
-Procedures concerning faculty tenure, including post-tenure review and removal for cause, shall always be consistent with procedures adopted by the Board of Regents and embodied in the document Regulations Concerning the Board of Regents Policy: Faculty Tenure or the most recent revision of that document.
+Procedures concerning faculty tenure, including post-tenure review and removal for cause, shall always be consistent with procedures adopted by the Board of Regents and embodied in the document Regulations Concerning the Regents Policy on Faculty Tenure or the most recent revision of that document.
 In addition, the School of Nursing shall follow the Procedures for Reviewing Candidates for Promotion and/or Tenure: Tenure-Track and Tenured Faculty.

 Section D: Clinical Faculty Promotion

 The School of Nursing shall follow its own approved clinical faculty promotion policies and procedures as described in the School's Clinical Faculty Handbook.

 Article VI: School Of Nursing Governance

 The Faculty of the School of Nursing, as defined in Article IV above, shall hold the primary responsibility for governance.
 This responsibility shall include governance of the unit in faculty welfare, research policy, curricular policy, degree requirements, and academic personnel allocation, in consultation with the dean.

 Section A: Faculty Assembly